ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: And then no one will show up at your funeral then they'll just dump your ashes into the ocean and you become whale poop.
+b: Then no one will show up at your funeral, they'll dump your ashes into the ocean, and you become WHALE POOP.
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}

+(...500)

 ```
 hong({mouth:"shock", eyes:"shock"});